sh6khan/slack-tic-tac-toe/README.md

 > This service is deployed on the free tier of Heroku and therefore service is atomically scaled down.
 This means the first command usually times out because Heroku is busy scaling it back up.
 2nd requests and going forward work fine

+> The initialization of this service is the only time that we pull down the team member data and store in memroy.
+This means if a new team memeber is added to the slack team, the service will need to be restarted to pull the new team member data

+> Custom emojies are not supported 😢